 The novel coronavirus (COVID-19) pandemic continues to spread rapidly across the globe including India.
-On March 11, 2020, the COVID-19 outbreak was declared a global pandemic by the World Health Organization.
 COVID-19 has taken its toll on not just human life, but business and financial markets too.
-Various governments have introduced a variety of measures to contain the spread of the virus.
-The Indian government had announced countrywide lockdown which is continuing at present.
-In this nationwide lock-down period, though all the services across the nation were suspended (except the specified essential services), some establishments including Banking could operate and were exempted from the lock-down.
+With substantial increase in Covid-19 cases across different parts of the country. governments have introduced a variety of measures to contain the sprea of the virus, including lockdown and restriction on movement of people and goods across different geographics Certain establishments including Banking could operate and continue to remain exempted from restrictions.
 The management has assessed the potential impact of the COVID-19 on the Bank.
 Based on the current assessment, the management is of the view that impact of COVID 19 on the operations of the Bank and the carrying value of its assets and liabilities is not likely to be material.